-- to create an environment that meets the Special Educational Needs of each child; - to ensure that the Special Educational Needs of children are identified, assessed and provided for; - to make clear the expectations of all partners in the process; - to identify the roles and responsibilities of staff in providing for children's Special Educational Needs; - to enable all children to have full access to all elements of the nursery's curriculum; - to ensure that parents are able to play their part in supporting their child's education; - to ensure that our children have a voice in this process.
+- To create an environment that meets the Special Educational Needs/Health care of each child; - To ensure that the Special Educational Needs of children are identified, assessed and provided for; - To ensure that all health care needs are planned for and training is delivered. - To make clear the expectations of all partners in the process; - To identify the roles and responsibilities of staff in providing for children's Special Educational /Health Needs; - To enable all children to have full access to all elements of the nursery's curriculum; - To ensure that parents are able to play their part in supporting their child's education; - To ensure that our children have a voice in this process.